nix-community/nixdoc/doc/frontmatter.md

 some nice docs!
 ```

-In this example, the `doc-location` directive fetches content from `./path.md` treating it as if it were directly within the doc-comment.
+In this example, the `doc_location` directive fetches content from `./path.md` treating it as if it were directly within the doc-comment.
 This allows tracking the reference between the source position and the markdown file, in case of external documentation.

 ## Extensibility